Inspired by Rembrandt, local artist emerges from shadows into the limelight

 Typically, Davis wakes up knowing what he wants to paint.

-Using acrylic paints — which dry very quickly — the carefree, quick strokes of the brush are key in mastering this style.
+When using acrylic paints — which dry very quickly — the carefree, quick strokes of the brush are key in mastering this style.

 At first, Davis would grow exhausted after finishing a painting.
-Now, he spends more time studying the reference photos from which he draws inspiration for his works, than the actual painting itself.
+Now, he spends more time studying the reference photos from which he draws inspiration for his works than the actual painting itself.

-Describing his excitement like a Kentucky Derby horse bursting through the gates, Davis gets passionate about painting.
+Describing his excitement much like a Kentucky Derby horse bursting through the gates, Davis gets passionate about painting.
 His ultimate goal is to make others think beyond what they see on the canvas.

 “He’s got a style here, and it comes so easy to him,” Little said of Davis’ paintings.
 “It just flows off his fingers.”

 Though Davis originally intended to paint in a realistic style, he ended up falling into impressionism.

 Referring to himself as an emotional person, Davis said he likes to paint people most because he can translate any emotions into those characters.

 “I want to share how I get lost in a painting with other people,” he said.
 “I’m trying to connect with people who don’t understand what an artist is.”